Roly67/easy-weightloss-tips/_posts/2018-09-27-appetizers.md

 keywords: appetizers,healthy hors d'oeuvres,low-calorie recipe
 image:
 permalink: /appetizers.html
-index-snippet: I just love healthy appetizers!
+excerpt: I just love healthy appetizers!
 I often like to make a meal of them.
 When I'm planning to entertain, I have the hardest time thinking of low-calorie, delicious, healthy hors d' oeuvres to serve to my guests.

 images: